fesja/businesstxt/structure.md

 Email: info@example.com
 ```

-**Price**
+**Prices**

-What's the price category of the business.
-There are 4 categories:
+What's the price range of the business.
+There are 4 ranges:

 * $: Cheap
 * $$: Normal